abhishek-archlinux/AnimeWatch/README.md

 '-' : decrease size of Thumbnails

+###Summary Text Browser

+Ctrl+A : to select and save save edited summary.

 ###Thumbnail mode occupies pretty good memory.
 If you want to get out of thumbnail mode and free up the memory then click 'close' button which is available in the mode.

 ###Apart from shortcuts:
 You can explore Right click menu of both Playlist Column and Title List Column for getting TVDB, Last.fm profiles for your collection either manually or automatically.
-If you are getting some problem while setting profiles from TVDB or Last.fm , or having problems accessing addons,then empty the cache directory '/tmp/AnimeWatch/', This option is available with right click menu of Title List and Playlist column also.
+If you are getting some problem while setting profiles from TVDB or Last.fm , or having problems accessing addons,then empty the cache directory '~/.config/AnimeWatch/tmp', This option is available with right click menu of Title List and Playlist column also.

 ###Other Things for convenience: